kubernetes/contributor-site/content/en/blog/2026/sig-arch-api-spotlight.md

 APIs from early beta APIs, like `v1beta3` to `v1`.
 I got tagged as an API reviewer in 2016 based on those contributions, and was added as an API approver in 2017.

-Today, I help lead the API governance and code organization subprojects for SIG Architecture, and I am a tech lead for SIG Auth.
+Today, I help lead the API Governance and code organization subprojects for SIG Architecture, and I am a tech lead for SIG Auth.

 **FM: And when did you get specifically involved in the API Governance project?**